miki-przygoda/PythonCW1-Year1/README.md

 This repository is shared for **educational and portfolio purposes**.
 All source code is original unless otherwise noted.
 Do not use this as a reference during active academic assessments.

-> 🧠 *I approach even simple assignments as an opportunity to build habits for clean, scalable code — and explore the deeper logic behind everyday structures like family.*